pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/04-timeline.rst

 ~~~~~~~~~~~

 Code blocks define code that is executed in between pages.
 They are defined in a similar
-way to page makers, except they don't return an output.
+way to page makers, except they don't return a page.
 For example:

 .. code-block:: python